EQEmu/eqemu-docs-v2/docs/client/guides/custom-zone-editing.md

 This flow involves generating a dinput8.dll that goes in your EQ folder.
 You'll need to distribute this to your clients, one option for doing so is using [eqemupatcher](https://github.com/xackery/eqemupatcher).

-Note that you can provide an existing zone ID and edit values for zones that are already in eqgame (e.g. change long name or short name refs), or you can add a new, unique zone id to create from scratch zones (The example 787 entry is a new zone id).
-Also note, zones below 200 are not replacable due to how the hook eq-core uses hooks into them.
-If you want to replace a zone below 200, you'll need to either edit the eqgame directly, or clone the zone to a higher new zoneidnumber.

 - Follow the [guide on the eq-core-dll repo](https://github.com/xackery/eq-core-dll/) to build your DLL
 - Enable custom zones via `bool areCustomZonesEnabled = true;` in _options.h